 Concept of AOA (Any One Accident): AOY (Any One Year)

-Basically, AOA (Any One Accident): AOY (Any One Year) ratio determines the maximum liability that the insurance company will compensate for in case event of any professional indemnity claim.
-If the ratio is 1:1, it denotes the maximum liability that insurance company will compensate for is equal to the amount of sum assured chosen.
-If the ratio is 1:2, that means the maximum liability the insurance company will compensate for in the event of claim will be equivalent to half the sum assured chosen.
+Basically, AOA (Any One Accident): AOY (Any One Year) ratio determines the maximum liability that the insurance company will compensate for in case of any professional indemnity claim.
+If the ratio is 1:1, it denotes the maximum liability that the insurance company will compensate for is equal to the amount of sum assured chosen.
+If the ratio is 1:2, that means the maximum liability the insurance company will compensate for in the event of a claim will be equivalent to half the sum assured chosen.
 The other half of the sum assured will be paid for the second claim case during the same policy period.
 Let’s understand this with an example.